sevro49/Writing-a-System-Call/README.md

 ##### !!
 Make sure that this is not in any #if etc. macro blog !!

 ## Kernel Build and Install Steps
-Below is given only for ubuntu/debian and arch Linux; You can find similar steps for other Linuxed on the web.
+Below is given only for ubuntu/debian and arch Linux; You can find similar steps for other Linuxes on the web.

 ### Debian (Ubuntu etc.)
 Create a deploy.sh file